 12. Open Layout

 With open floor plans, you have a wide range of decorating choices.
 It’s easy to combine living spaces if your dining room and living rooms mesh together.
-Why not consider adding floor-to-ceiling bookcases that run the entire length of the space?
+Why not consider adding floor-to-ceiling bookcases that run the entire length of the space as a home library idea?
 This provides a visual impact as well as a practical function while keeping your books nearby.

 13. Stunning Space